Skip to content Skip to sidebar Skip to footer

 Weight:

-Typically, heavier fabrics will be thicker or more dense.
+Typically, heavier fabrics will be thicker, with more dense fibres.
 This means that they’ll be more durable and let less light through.
+This is important if you are wanting to upholster a dark cushion with a lighter colour fabric.

 Fading: